PhaserEditor2D/PhaserEditor2D-v3-docs/pricing/pricing.rst

 Purchase
 ````````
-You can purchase a license in the `Gumroad page of Phaser Editor 2D <https://gumroad.com/l/phasereditor/>`_. `Gumroad <https://gumroad.com>`_ is a popular selling platform for creators.
+You can purchase a license on the `Gumroad page of Phaser Editor 2D <https://gumroad.com/l/phasereditor/>`_. `Gumroad <https://gumroad.com>`_ is a popular selling platform for creators.
 We invite you to read `A guide to buying on Gumroad <https://customers.gumroad.com/article/191-a-guide-to-buying-on-gumroad>`_.

 The IDE has a `Free mode <free-mode.html>`_ that allows all features.
 Please, test it before purchase a license key.